cirosantilli/linux-cheat/compile/library.md

 -   colon + `:`full basename.
 Ex: `-l:libm.so.1`

-You need to compile like this so gcc can tell if all your functions are definied.
+You need to compile like this so GCC can tell if all your functions are defined.

 ###Relative vs absolute